MiRae Hughes

 The artist:

-I often come up with a vision in my head, and I love to make that vision come to life.
-Making custom pieces for customers and watching them see the piece for the first time brings me immense joy.
-Using colors and designs that my ancestors used is therapeutic.
-Helping my culture stay alive is my primary inspiration.
+mirae often comes up with an artistic vision in her head and then makes that vision come to life.
+Making custom pieces for customers and watching them see the piece for the first time brings mirae immense joy.
+Using colors and designs that her ancestors used is therapeutic.
+Helping her culture stay alive is her primary inspiration.

-I take custom orders: order forms coming soon.
-For now, email us at yellowbirdbeadwork@gmail.com with your ideas.
+she takes custom orders - order forms coming soon.
+For now, email mirae at